Private Wealth 2024

 Hong Kong adopts a territorial scope of taxation.
 Subject to the applicability of the foreign source income taxation regime (further discussed in 1.6 Transparency and Increased Global Reporting) and double tax treaties, income derived outside of Hong Kong is generally not chargeable to Hong Kong tax.

-Additional stamp duty is chargeable to non-Hong Kong permanent residents acquiring Hong Kong property.
-Please see 1.1 Tax Regimes (Stamp Duty).
+Since the abolition of the buyer’s stamp duty, no additional stamp duty is chargeable to non-Hong Kong permanent residents acquiring Hong Kong property.
+See 1.1 Tax Regimes under “Stamp Duty”.

 Tax laws in Hong Kong are generally relatively stable.
-The most notable change that affects transfers of property was the introduction of the special stamp duty and the buyer’s stamp duty in the past decade.
-These measures were intended to curb speculative activities in relation to residential property and to reduce the risks of a property bubble, as the private residential property market has been volatile.
+The most notable recent change was the introduction of the special stamp duty and the buyer’s stamp duty in the last decade and the abolition thereof in 2024.
+These measures were initially introduced to curb speculative activities in relation to residential property and to reduce the risks of a property bubble, as the private residential property market has been volatile.
+As the residential property market began to decline in recent years, these measures were abolished with effect from 28 February 2024.

 General Anti-avoidance Rules